Homogeneous spaces in tensor categories: Abstract

 \section{Abstract}

-Let $\mathscr{C}$ be a symmetric tensor category of moderate growth, and let $\HH\sub\GG$ be algebraic groups in $\mathscr{C}$.
-We prove that the homogeneous space $\GG/\HH$ exists as a scheme and is of finite type when $\mathscr{C}$ satisfies (GR) and (MN1-2), which are conjecturally equivalent to incompressibility.
-A key tool is the introduction of a Frobenius kernel of an group scheme.
+Let $\mathscr{C}$ be a symmetric tensor category of moderate growth, and let $\HH\leq\GG$ be algebraic groups in $\mathscr{C}$.
+We prove that the homogeneous space $\GG/\HH$ exists as a scheme and is of finite type when $\mathscr{C}$ is geometrically reductive and maximally nilpotent, conditions that are conjecturally equivalent to incompressibility.
+A key tool is the introduction of a Frobenius kernel of a group scheme.
 We further show that while $\GG_0/\HH_0$ and $(\GG/\HH)_0$ need not be the same, they are close enough, so that $\GG/\HH$ is quasi-affine/affine/proper if and only if $\GG_0/\HH_0$ is.